PAREEKCHITRANSHU/api-table/README.md

 ## Usage
 - Month Selection: Use the month dropdown to select a month for transaction data filtering.
 - Search Functionality: Use the search box to find specific transactions by title, description, or price.
-- Pagination: Navigate through paginated transaction data using Next and Previous buttons.
+- Pagination: Navigate through paginated transaction data using the Next and Previous buttons.
 - Statistics Overview: View monthly sales statistics, including total sales, sold items, and unsold items.
 - Data Visualization: Analyze transaction data through bar and pie charts.